jake-mainframe/KICKS/README.md

 ## Install

-On SYSGEN MVS clone this repository to the `SOFTWARE` folder and then in TOS run `INSTALL KICKS`.
+On SYSGEN MVS clone this repository to the `SOFTWARE` folder and then in TSO run `INSTALL KICKS`.

 All KICKS programs and files have the `KICKS.` high level qualifier (HLQ).